 - 1.5.
 The analysis of supply uses the demand forecast to assess the "landbank" for minerals in the County.
 In aggregate planning, the term "landbank" is used to refer to the stock of reserves of minerals with planning permission for extraction within a particular area; it can be used as a tool to assess how long supply can be maintained for based on forecasted level of demand.
 It is expressed in years: - 1.6.
-The current landbank for sand and gravel is 4.49 years and for crushed rock the last publicly available landbank figure was 3.31 years.1 - 1.7.
+The current landbank for sand and gravel is 4.42 years and for crushed rock there are currently no permitted reserves in Worcestershire. - 1.7.
 The Local Aggregate Assessment assumes that supply from recycled and secondary aggregates, marine aggregates and imports will remain unchanged.